Face identification for stand-alone or client-server applications

 - Face image quality determination.
 A quality threshold can be used during face enrollment to ensure that only the best quality face template will be stored into database.

 - Multiple samples of the same face.
 Biometric template record can contain multiple face samples belonging to the same person.
-These samples can be enrolled from different sources and at different times, thus allowing improvement in matching quality.
-For example a person might be enrolled with eyeglasses and without, or with different types of eyeglasses; with and without beard or moustache, etc.
+These samples can be enrolled from different sources and at different times, thus allowing improvement in user experience during matching.
+For example a person might be enrolled with and without beard or mustache, etc.

 - Small face features template.
-A face features template can be only 4 Kilobytes, thus VeriLook-based applications can handle large face databases.
-Larger templates can be used to increase matching reliability.
+A face features template can be as small as 322 bytes, thus VeriLook-based applications can handle large face databases and provide high matching reliability.
 See technical specifications for more details.